 Sean Cheetham: Oil Painting To achieve accuracy and harmony in his alla prima figure paintings, Californian Sean Cheetham stresses drawing and a system of mixing colors based from “mud” mixtures, as he calls them, that govern shadows, midtones, and highlights.
-He recently offered lengthy demonstrations of those techniques during a five-day workshop. by M. Even though he is not yet 30 years old, Sean Cheetham has already established a strong reputation with art collectors and students in Southern California.
-In addition to having an exceptional ability to understand, draw, and paint the human form, Cheetham relies on a palette of colors and a painting technique he learned from Mike Hussar, his professor and friend at Art Center College of Design, in Pasadena, California.
-This system has several distinct advantages, especially for inexperienced painters.
-Cheetham dipped a filbert-shaped bristle brush into a jar of Turpenoid and rubbed it into the mud color on his palette.
-M.
+He recently offered lengthy demonstrations of those techniques during a five-day workshop. by M. Stephen Doherty Even though he is not yet 30 years old, Sean Cheetham has already established a strong reputation with art collectors and students in Southern California.
+He has presented sold-out exhibitions of his figure paintings, received important commissions, and packed classes with students eager to watch him paint the human form with accuracy, style, and drama.

 Tender Times by Scott C "Pollens" We are so excited to have Scott C. here at Cotton Candy Machine for his first solo show in Brooklyn!
 Scott's paintings have appeared in galleries and publications around the world.
 He lives here in Brooklyn now, SO we are couldn't be happier to put on this show with him on his home turf.
 "Candy Stripes" and "Little Guy Three Spirits" These all new paintings depicting incredibly tender moments are full of Scott's iconic style and incredibly clever humor.